SecretFoundation/docs/docs/node-guides/run-full-node-mainnet.md

 secretcli config node tcp://<your-public-ip>:26657
 ```

-### 22. Optional: make your full node is a validator
+### 22. Optional: make your full node into a validator

+**For full instructions on becoming a validator, see [Joining mainnet as a validator](join-validator-mainnet.md).
+Otherwise for a quick summary, follow the remaining instructions:**

 Your full node is now part of the network, storing and verifying chain data and Secret Contracts, and helping to distribute transactions and blocks.
 It's usable as a sentry node, for people to connect their CLI or light clients, or just to support the network.